 Which junior copper stocks have gained the most on the TSXV so far this year?
-Kincora Copper is in the lead.
+Surge Copper is in the lead.

 Click here to read the previous best junior copper stocks article.

 After a tough first six months of the year, the third quarter saw copper prices rebound from March lows.

 Copper started the year trading for US$6,165 per tonne, but plummeted to its lowest point in 2020 on March 26, hitting US$4,617.50 as the COVID-19 pandemic hit the world.
 The third quarter saw prices rebound, hitting a high of US$6,937 on September 21.